-For the financial instruments categorized in Level 3, the Company based its internal valuation model on broker pricing for the Alberta electricity market, some observable market prices, extrapolated market prices, and estimated production discount rates.
-Some of these assumptions are not directly or indirectly observable and the valuation is therefore considered a Level 3 measurement.
+For the financial instruments categorized in level 3, the Company based its internal valuation model on broker pricing for the Alberta electricity market, some observable market prices, extrapolated market prices, and estimated production discount rates.
+Some of these assumptions are not directly or indirectly observable and the valuation is therefore considered a level 3 measurement.
 The fair value of the renewable power contract is determined internally by the Company's risk management team, experienced in fair value measurements.
+Changes in the fair value are recorded within other (gains) and losses, net in the consolidated statement of operations and within the corporate financial instrument loss in the segment note disclosure.